 |Coleman Family Farms||Homepage|

-Surinam cherries are available in the spring, fall, and witner months.
+Surinam cherries are available in the spring, fall, and winter months.

-The Surinam cherry is named for the northern country in South America where it is believed to have originated.
+Surinam cherries are believed to be native to and named after the northern South American country, Surinam.
 It naturally grows in neighboring French Guiana and Guyana and can be found growing as far south as Uruguay and Argentina.
-The Surinam cherry is also known as the Brazilian cherry or Cayenne cherry.
-These tropical fruits were brought to Italy via India by Portuguese voyagers, and then eventually made their way to the US.
-They were introduced in Florida during the 1930s and during the 1980s became a target of eradication after being classified as an invasive plant species.
-For this reason, they are sometimes referred to as the Florida cherry.
-Surinam cherries can be found growing in most tropical regions around the world, from the Philippines to Hawaii, and from Haiti to the West African country of Nigeria.
+Currently Surinam cherries can be found growing in most tropical regions around the world, from the Philippines to Hawaii, and from Haiti to the West African country of Nigeria.

 Recipes that include Surinam Cherries.
 One is easiest, three is harder.